Why Are Midsize SUV Headlights Failing Safety Tests?

 Questions to Ask About Your Recall

 • How serious is the recall?
-There may be a long delay in repairing your vehicle depending on how large it is.
-Many recalls will involve a component that is not fully necessary to the operation of the vehicle.
-In these cases, it is still safe to drive but your car may not be operating at full efficiency.
+There may be a long delay in repairing your vehicle, depending on its size.
+Many recalls will involve a component that is not essential to the vehicle's operation.
+In these cases, it is still safe to drive, but your car may not be operating at full efficiency.
 In other cases, you may receive a recall notice that lets you know you need to stop driving altogether.
 The manufacturer should provide you a loaner vehicle until the repairs are complete.
-They are also legally required to notify affected vehicle owners in a timely manner.
+They are also legally required to notify affected vehicle owners promptly.

 • What can be done to fix the issue?
 The dealer should be replacing the part for free.
 In some cases, they may ask to repurchase the vehicle or replace the vehicle entirely.
 If your auto manufacturer is not complying with fixing your recall, you should call the dealer department and show them your recall notice.
 If you are still experiencing issues, contact the vehicle manufacturer.
 In some cases, you should file a claim with the National Highway Traffic Safety Administration (NHTSA).
 NHTSA’s website has an online form for car safety reports.
 This is a great place to report a suspected recall and other vehicle defects.